kamal01236/heart-attack-prediction/README.md

 	- `src/model_utils.py` — load/save model bundles and threshold helper functions used by both training and the API.
 	- `src/app.py` — Flask app exposing prediction and metadata endpoints.

-- `notebooks/` — interactive notebooks used for EDA and experimentation.
+- `notebooks/` — interactive notebooks used for EDA and experimentation. final version `notebooks/02_pipeline_workflow.ipynb`
 - `data/` — dataset (CSV) and any processed data (typically gitignored).
 - `models/` — saved model bundles and artifacts (plots, feature importances, threshold selection files).
 Models are typically gitignored in production.
 - `tests/` — unit tests for the API and utilities.